 Let's see what needs to be completed in Annex G.

-In Tables 2 and 3, the year to which the income statement refers and the tax identification number (TIN).
+Our Tables 2 and 3, the year to which the income statement refers and the tax identification number (NIF).

-In Table 5 - Reinvestment of the Realization Value of Real Estate for Own and Permanent Housing, in field 5001 you must mention the year of realization (sale) of the property.
+No Quadro 5 – Reinvestment of the Realization Value of Property for Own and Permanent Housing, in field 5001 you must mention the year of realization (sale) of the property.

 In field 5002, you must refer to the table and field for that year, where the matrix identification of the good sold appears.